parvister/parvister/README.md

   - see myself as a third person.

   Invite your partner to support you in remaining in trust.

-## Update the numbers

-## Website link to Tracey

-## PSU marketing report to Tracey

-## Pursue replacing Jen in her contract with another front end developer
-  1. Michael?
-  1. Pursue epicodus graduates
-  1. Jacqueline

-## Syntel DTNA plan

-   - Create a predictable program for Atos/Syntel to know what to expect with the Daimler engagement.
-   - Should you create a commission structure?
-   - What happens if the Daimler falls in love with Parham?

-## Send Tracey the new website link

-## Prepare for Epicodus sales opportunity (exclusivity, non-compete, etc)

-## Send business analysis to Tracey from the PSU engagement

-## Create slides for DSA webinar
-   - Decide on when to launch, how to market, what your demographic will be, how to create a call to action
-   - how and if to make it evergreen-- all to discuss next time
-   - **Consider how an “agile” format could work.**

-## Keep in touch with Pete and Carlos re astronomer opportunities

-## Check in with Molly and Jaclyn

-  1. Kat's friend

 # Webinars
 ------------------------------------------------